paulolemus/ee205-router-sim/evalPaulo.md

-## HW3 Evaluation - Matt Yamamoto - Team Sandwich
+## HW3 Evaluation - Paulo Lemus - Team Sandwich

 ## 1) What I learned from this homework: